Quezon City: Contemporary

-No-contact apprehension policy

-On July 1, 2022, the Quezon City government began fully implementing its No Contact Apprehension Policy on several major roads in the city.
-As a result, closed-circuit television cameras were installed on some intersections along Quirino Highway, E. Rodriguez Sr. Avenue, Aurora Boulevard, West Avenue, East Avenue, Kamias Road, and P. Tuazon Boulevard.
-Motorists that violate traffic policies would be sent a notice of violation by mail.
-This notice of violation is expected to be delivered within 14 days for city residents while non-residents are expected to receive their notices beyond the regular 14 days.
-Any traffic violations registered in the system can be checked from a dedicated website and its fines can be paid online.

-However, the policy has been criticized by motorists due to several intersections that have unclear directives on the proper way to navigate them correctly.
-In particular, several motorists complained on social media after they were ticketed for turning "in the wrong lane" at the intersection of E. Rodriguez Sr. Avenue and Gilmore Avenue, where the rightmost lane is cut in half by Quezon City's bike lane network.
+In the afternoon of June 15, 2025, 61-year-old civil servant Mauricio "Morie" Pulhin, the Technical Staff director of the House Ways and Means Committee, was attending his daughter's birthday party in a gated subdivision in Barangay Commonwealth when two motorcycle-riding assailants entered the venue and fatally shot him at close range.
+Police officials noted that based on evidence, the shooting was carefully planned out by the assailants.

+House Speaker Martin Romualdez issued a statement the next day denouncing the "brutal act of violence in the strongest possible terms" and called on the Philippine National Police (PNP) and the National Bureau of Investigation (NBI) to conduct a thorough and impartial investigation.

 Geography

 The geography of Quezon City is characterized by undulating terrain.
 The city is within the catchment area of five river systems – Marikina, Pasig, San Juan, Tullahan and Meycauayan – along with their creeks and tributaries with a total length of almost 200 km.
 The city has an area of 161.11 km2, according to the 1995 GIS graphical plot, making it the largest Local Government Unit (LGU) in Metro Manila in terms of land area.
 Since its creation in 1939, the city's boundary were revised four times; the final revision was made thru Republic Act No. 1575, which placed the city's territory at 151.06 sqkm.
 Meanwhile, the Philippine Statistics Authority placed the city's land area at 171.71 sqkm, based on data provided by the Land Management Bureau.
 According to the Philippine Institute of Volcanology and Seismology and Geoscience Australia on their study earthquake impact and risk assessment on the Greater Metropolitan Manila Area, the total area of Quezon City is at 165.33 km2.

-Quezon City is bounded by Rodriguez to the north, Marikina and San Mateo to the east, Pasig to the southeast, Mandaluyong and San Juan to the south, Manila to the southwest, and Caloocan and Valenzuela to the west and northwest.
+Quezon City is bounded by Rodriguez and San Jose del Monte to the north, Marikina and San Mateo to the east, Pasig to the southeast, Mandaluyong and San Juan to the south, Manila to the southwest, and Caloocan and Valenzuela to the west and northwest.
 The city lies on the Guadalupe Plateau, a relatively high plateau at the northeast of the metropolis situated between the lowlands of Manila to the southwest and the Marikina River Valley to the east.
 The highest elevation in Quezon City is the northern tip of the La Mesa Watershed Reservation at 250 m above sea level.
 The West Valley Fault traverses the eastern border of the city.